fetchai/agents-aea/docs/agent-oriented-development.md

 # Agent-oriented development

-In this section, we discuss some of the most fundamental char of the existing paradigms and methodologies you may be used to.
-We hope that with this, we can guide you towards having the right mindset when you are designing your own agent-based solutioacteristics of an agent-oriented approach to solution development, which might be different from somensacteristics of an agent-oriented approach to solution development, which might be different from some to real world problems.
+In this section, we discuss some of the most fundamental characteristics of an agent-oriented approach to solution development, which might be different from existing paradigms and methodologies that you may be used to.
+We hope that with this, we can guide you towards the right mindset when designing your own agent-based solutions to real world problems.

 ## Decentralisation